sunsparc64/mode/README.md

 have remove KVM capability.
 For example ESXi can be installed into a VM in completely headless mode, completely simulating driving the install via serial.

-For an example of a completely serial install take a look at the [Video Examples](https://github.com/lateralblast/modest/wiki/7.-Video-Examples) section.

 This script will also provide the ability to install Solaris 2.6-10, Solaris 11, ESXi, and Linux (SuSE, Ubuntu, RedHat and Centos) all from one server and OS, consolidating and simplifying installation services.
 This can be hosted on a